-- Data sources, triggers, etc. need to be rationally related to insider threat.
-Insider threat program focus should not be overly broad; it should be tailored to the approved scope of the program; - Personnel conducting analysis should be trained in unconscious bias to aid their contextualization of events; - Numerous legal forums have brought together legal counsel and privacy officials from across the community to discuss insider threat program specifics.
+- Personnel conducting analysis should be trained in unconscious bias to aid their contextualization of events; and - Numerous legal forums have brought together legal counsel and privacy officials from across the community to discuss insider threat program specifics.

 D. Evaluate Your D/A's Unique Authorities: